How does Delaware termination law and at-will exceptions actually work?

 Delaware is at-will, but it recognises three judicial exceptions, including the implied covenant of good faith and fair dealing.
 That covenant is rare among US states.
+Read on for what each exception means for your next Delaware hire.

 · Delaware, United States guide